- What is vermicompost?

 What is vermicompost?

-Worm castings provide these nutrients in a form readily available to plants.
+Worm castings provide a variety nutrients helpful to promote plant growth and in a form readily available for plant uptake.
 The biology of the worm’s gut facilitates the growth of fungus and bacteria that are beneficial to plant growth.
 In addition, many chemical compounds are found in castings that are thought to promote plant growth.

 What kind of worms are used for vermicomposting?